-Systems Planning℠ brings its consolidated experience to the wider community in an exemplar manner, with special attention to scientific rigour, understanding, and empowerment — from posse [L], to be able.
-Individuals and organisations are expected to develop their autonomy: by their own drive and dedication, plus the appropriately accompanied mature knowledge and competence-building as uniquely organised and practised by Systems Planning℠.
+Systems Planning℠ brings its consolidated experience to the wider community in an exemplar manner, with special attention to scientific rigour, understanding, and empowerment of people.

-Systems Planning℠ is conceived and put to good use for the benefit of the wider community, and the same good will is expected in return — for instance, in educational campaigns, cultural programmes, and R&D projects.
-This reciprocation has been honoured in all associations so far, and is anticipated in all future cooperations.
+Systems Planning℠ is conceived and put to good use for the benefit of the wider community (e.g. common good, ethics, justice) and the same goodwillis expected of all stakeholders in all activities — e.g. educational service, cultural programmes, R&D projects.
+Fair play conditions have been honoured in all cooperations of Systems Planning℠ and are anticipated in all future endeavours.

 Development Aid Agencies African Development Bank (AfDB) Asian Development Bank (ADB) Caribbean Development Bank (CDB) Colombo Plan (CP) Development Bank of Latin America (CAF) European Bank for Reconstruction and Development (EBRD) European Investment Bank (EIB) Inter-American Development Bank (IADB) International Fund for Agricultural Development (IFAD) International Labour Organisation (ILO) International Monetary Fund (IMF) International Red Cross (ICRC) Organisation for Economic Co-operation and Development (OECD) Technical Centre for Agricultural and Rural Cooperation ACP-EU (CTA) United Nations Children's Fund (UNICEF) United Nations Conference on Trade and Development (UNCTAD) United Nations Development Programme (UNDP) United Nations Food and Agriculture Organisation (FAO) United Nations Population Fund (UNFPA) United Nations Environment Programme (UNEP) United Nations Industrial Development Organisation (UNIDO) World Bank — International Bank for Reconstruction and Development (IBRD) World Bank — Multilateral Investment Guarantee Agency (MIGA) World Food Programme (WFP) World Health Organisation (WHO) World Trade Organisation (WTO)

-Philanthropic Organisations Blue Haven Initiatives (BHI) Bill & Melinda Gates Foundation (BMGF) Carlos Slim Foundation (CSF) Charles Stewart Mott Foundation (CSMF) Draper Richards Kaplan Foundation (DRKF) Ford Foundation (FF) Frederick Mulder Foundation (FMF) James Dyson Foundation (JDF) O'Sullivan Foundation (SOSF) Rockefeller Foundation (RF) Skoll Foundation (SF) Stavros Niarchos Foundation (SNF)
+Philanthropic Organisations Bill & Melinda Gates Foundation (BMGF) Blue Haven Initiatives (BHI) Carlos Slim Foundation (CSF) Charles Stewart Mott Foundation (CSMF) Draper Richards Kaplan Foundation (DRKF) Ford Foundation (FF) Frederick Mulder Foundation (FMF) James Dyson Foundation (JDF) Mulago Foundation (MF) O'Sullivan Foundation (SOSF) Peery Foundation (PF) Rockefeller Foundation (RF) Skoll Foundation (SF) Stavros Niarchos Foundation (SNF) The Omidyar Group (TOG)

 Academic Support Agencies and Programmes Deutscher Akademischer Austauschdienst (DAAD) Grupo Tordesillas/ Fundación Carolina (GT/FC) Fulbright Scholar Program (US) Erasmus+ (EC)